natewong1313/go-react-ssr/README.md

 <!--
 # 💡 Overview -->

 Go-SSR was developed due to a lack of an existing product in the Go ecosystem that made it easy to build full-stack React apps.
 At the time, most Go web app projects were either built with a static React frontend with lots of client-side logic or html templates.
 I envisioned creating a new solution that would allow you to create full-stack Go apps with React but with logic being moved to the server and being able to pass that logic down with type-safe props.
-This was inspired by [Remix](https://remix.run/) and [Next.JS](https://nextjs.org/)
+This project was inspired by [Remix](https://remix.run/) and [Next.JS](https://nextjs.org/), but aims to be a plugin and not a framework.

 # 📜 Features